direnv/direnv/README.md

 `~/.config/direnv/direnvrc` or `~/.config/direnv/lib/*.sh`.
 This file is
 loaded before your `.envrc` and thus allows you to make your own extensions to direnv.

+Note that this functionality is not supported in `.env` files.
+If the coexistence of both is needed, one can use `.envrc` for leveraging stdlib and append `dotenv` at the end of it to instruct direnv to also read the `.env` file next.

 ## Docs